-E-Sign explains what the new legislation means for you and your customers when processing electronic document transactions.
+E-Sign explains what this legislation means for you and your customers when processing electronic document transactions.

 It is the biggest change in information security legislation since the Data Protection Act of 1998, and is part of an EU policy that aims to make companies accountable for the security of the data they hold, and enforce serious fines if they do not measure up to the new standards of responsibility.

 The legislation will give comprehensive oversight on all data-related issues, and will effect almost every business that deals with customer data on any level.
 It will include:

 The (GDPR) was approved and adopted by the EU parliament in April 2016 and came into effect into effect on 25 May 2018.
 GDPR does not require any enabling legislation to be passed by government (unlike Europe’s Data Protection Directive 95/46/EC), meaning it will be in force across the EU after 25 May 2018.

 No. The UK government has confirmed that the UK’s decision to leave the EU will not affect the commencement of the GDPR.
 All companies processing and holding the personal data of subjects residing in the EU must comply with it.